 If anyone has ever doubted the authenticity and authority of God’s Word, then I have news for you: Israel is the confirmation of God making good on ancient promises.
 This week we celebrate 75 years of Israeli statehood!
 In Hebrew, this day is called, “Yom Ha’atzmaut,” which means, “Independence Day.”

 But Israel wasn’t a newly formed nation in 1948—no, the history and legacy of the Jewish people’s indomitable spirit had lived prior to then for millennia.
 1948 was just the revealing of a new chapter within the ever-continuing story of the children of Abraham, God’s chosen people.

 This has been God’s promise to Israel, “I am with you.”
 Over and over again, history has chiseled this fact into the bedrock of antiquity.
 God is with His people.
-And with 74 years of the state of Israel gracing the world with her presence, it shows to all creation: God is a covenant keeping, ever faithful, trustworthy King.
+And with 75 years of the state of Israel gracing the world with her presence demonstrates to all creation: God is a covenant-keeping, ever faithful, trustworthy King.

 But as the saying goes, “Freedom is never free.”
 It works the same in the story of the rebirth of the nation of Israel.
 Right before the day of “Yom Ha’atzmaut—Israeli Independence Day,” comes the day of “Yom Ha’zikaron—Memorial Day.”
 In order to fully appreciate the Independence of Israel, one must remember the sacrifices of those who gave up their lives for the freedom and establishment of Israel.
 So many people want to “rejoice with those who rejoice.”
 And I get it, who doesn’t love a good, kosher party (esp. an Israeli one!).